Currently Enrolling Trials

 The recommended total daily dose of Quedexy XR as adjunctive therapy in adults with partial onset seizures or Lennox-Gastaut Syndrome is 200 mg to 400 mg orally once daily.
 The recommended total dose for adults with primary generalized tonic-clonic seizures is 400 mg orally once daily.
 Initiate therapy at 25 mg to 50 mg once daily followed by titration to an effective dose in increments of 25 mg to 50 mg every week.

 Approximately 5 mg/kg to 9 mg/kg orally once daily.
 Begin titration at 25 mg once daily (based on a range of 1 mg/kg/day to 3 mg/kg/day) given nightly for the first week.
-Subsequently, increase the dosage at 1 or 2 week intervals by increments of 1 mg/kg to 3 mg/kg to achieve optimal clinical response.
+Subsequently, increase the dosage at one- or two-week intervals by increments of 1 mg/kg to 3 mg/kg to achieve optimal clinical response.
 Dose titration should be guided by clinical outcome.

 For additional information regarding Qudexy XR or seizure disorders, please visit the Qudexy XR web page.